-As of 2023, 59% of streams and creeks surveyed in the James River watershed were classified as being in good or excellent condition according to the Virginia Stream Condition Index.
+As of 2025, 69% of non-tidal streams and creeks sampled in the James River watershed were classified as being in good or excellent condition according to the Virginia Stream Condition Index.
 The Clean Water Act, which celebrated its 50th anniversary in 2022, has been vital in protecting the 25,000 miles of tributaries that flow into the James.
 It sets limits on the amount of pollution released by wastewater facilities and requires municipal stormwater systems to reduce polluted runoff.
-However, our existing water infrastructure and regulatory requirements are not designed to handle climate change along with increased development.
-To return all the James River’s tributaries to good health and prepare for our changing environment, we need to strengthen our regulatory protections, like our stormwater pollution controls.
-We need to implement more restoration actions, like healthy riparian buffers.
-And we must promote better stewardship of our natural resources by providing the local, state, and federal funding needed to support these efforts.
+To return the James River and its tributaries to good health, we should strengthen regulatory protections, implement restoration actions, and promote conservation and stewardship of our natural resources.

 • Tell your elected representatives to make funding for natural resources a priority.